How To Make Lash Shampoo

 The most popular way to create your own lash shampoo at home is by using baby shampoo, baking soda, and distilled water in a foaming pump bottle.

-This solution is gentle, yet works as a cleanser to rid any residue from the lashes.
-It calls for one tablespoon of baby shampoo, one teaspoon of baking powder, and the rest with distilled water mixed together in a bottle with a foam pump top.
+It calls for 1 tablespoon of baby shampoo, 1 teaspoon of baking powder, and the rest distilled water, mixed together in a bottle with a foam pump top.

-If you are creating the lash shampoo with baby shampoo, look for one that is sulfate-free.
-While baby shampoo is gentler than typical shampoo or certain cleansers, those formulated with sulfates can be too drying for the lashes and may not provide the proper amount of moisture.
+While baby shampoo is gentler than typical shampoo or certain cleansers, those formulated with sulfates can be too drying for the lashes and may not deliver enough moisture.

 If you want to try another method that doesn’t include baby shampoo, using an oil-free micellar water can help to deeply clean the lashes.

-Micellar water is a gentle cleansing water that can be used to clean lashes with the same technique mentioned above.
 It is key to look for oil-free options to avoid breaking down the bond of the lash extensions.

 Conclusion